-The 5 most iconic Amsterdam School buildings
+The 5 most iconic Amsterdam School buildings in Amsterdam

 A completely symmetrical imposing red brick church with stained glass windows representing the seven days of creation.
 The building also comprises seven apartments.
 Here the church and houses are adjoined, so that God could be close to his people.
 Jeruzalemkerk was built in the late 1920s and is an early result of crowdfunding.
 It’s especially beautiful when the sun sets.
 Enjoy the view from Cafe Cook’s terrace.